How to promote your SaaS using webinar?

 Here are five reasons why you should use webinars to promote your SaaS:

 • Create email lists.
-To register for a webinar, at the very least, viewers require to provide their emails.
+To register for a webinar, at the very least, viewers require providing their emails.
 Then, you can use those emails to create lists for other promotional campaigns of your SaaS.

 • Generate leads.
 According to our investigations, 77% of companies treat webinars as lead magnets.
 If you think about it, offering high-quality content is the best way to meet your SaaS’s potential customers.

 • Educate clients.
 Webinars are helpful not only for new viewers.
-They can help existing SaaS customers learn more about the product and gain a refreshed perspective on its benefits and functionality.
+They can help exist SaaS customers learn more about the product and gain a refreshed perspective on its benefits and functionality.

 • Build authority.
 Of course, that only works if you know all the ins and outs of your product, prepare for the event, and do not get stage fright.
 If you can tick all those boxes, you can make yourself stand out as a SaaS expert in your audience’s eyes.